Best Image Format in 2026: JPEG vs PNG vs WebP vs AVIF Compared

 JPEG — The Universal Standard

-JPEG has been the dominant image format for over 30 years.
+JPEG has been the dominant image format for over 30 years, and for good reason.
 It uses lossy compression, meaning it discards some image data to achieve smaller file sizes.
+The amount of data discarded is controlled by a quality setting, typically expressed as a percentage from 1 to 100.

-Cons: No transparency, quality degrades with re-saving, visible artifacts at low quality
+Cons: No transparency support, quality degrades with each re-save (generation loss), visible blocking artifacts at low quality settings, limited to 8-bit color depth

 PNG — Lossless Precision

-PNG was created as a patent-free alternative to GIF.
-It uses lossless compression, preserving every pixel exactly.
+PNG was created in 1996 as a patent-free alternative to GIF.
+It uses lossless compression, preserving every pixel exactly as the original.
+This makes it the go-to format when accuracy matters more than file size.

-Best for: Screenshots, logos, graphics with text, anything needing transparency
+Best for: Screenshots, logos, graphics with text, UI elements, anything needing transparency, source files for further editing

 WebP — The Modern Standard

 Google created WebP in 2010 to be a better alternative to both JPEG and PNG.
-It supports lossy and lossless compression, transparency, and animation.
+It supports lossy and lossless compression, transparency, and animation — essentially combining the best features of JPEG, PNG, and GIF into a single format.

 AVIF — The Next Generation

 AVIF is based on the AV1 video codec and offers the best compression available today.
-It can produce files 50% smaller than WebP.
+It can produce files 50% smaller than JPEG and 20-30% smaller than WebP for photographs.

-Best for: Cutting-edge web optimization, photographers wanting maximum quality at minimum size
+Best for: Cutting-edge web optimization where every kilobyte counts, photographers wanting maximum quality at minimum size, sites with high traffic volume where bandwidth savings justify the encoding overhead

 HEIC — Apple's Choice